refringe/CustomCameraRecoil/.github/README.md

  - Open the `CustomCameraRecoil/config/config.json` file to adjust camera recoil options.
  - Leave a review and let me know what you think.

+If you experience any problems, please [submit a detailed bug report](https://github.com/refringe/CustomCameraRecoil/issues).

 Enjoy.